 - Read the fine print.
 Make sure gift cards don't have any extraneous fees.

-One of Cardpool’s main advantages is their one year guarantee.
+One of Cardpool’s main advantages is its one year guarantee.
 Unlike competitors such as CardCash, who only guarantee for 45 days.
 Cardpool also gives you the option of being paid in Amazon gift cards: a unique offer among the companies we reviewed.
 We particularly liked the Cardpool app, which gives you access to a digital wallet and allows you to buy gift cards on the go; maybe even while waiting in line at checkout.
 You can pay in-store directly from your phone and get your shop for less.

 Cardpool is unique in that it offers its gift card exchange service through kiosks.
 These kiosks are usually located inside another store, such as a Target, and you can locate one using Cardpool's online map search feature.
 Once you find a location, simply bring all your unwanted gift cards to that store and swipe them at the machine.
 You can also exchange electronic gift cards.